March is #ITSTARTS month

 The City provides meaningful recreation opportunities for participants experiencing disability through both adapted and integrated program options.
 Please visit Inclusive Recreation for current information.

-At the City of Barrie, we believe diversity and inclusion is critical to our success as a corporation and as a community.
-We embrace and encourage different perspectives and believe we are made stronger by our unique combination of culture, race, ethnicity, age, gender, sexual orientation, gender identity or expression, physical or mental ability, and work life-situations.
+At the City of Barrie, we recognize that diversity and inclusion are essential to our success as both a corporation and a community.
+We wholeheartedly embrace different perspectives and believe that our strength lies in the unique combination of our employees' cultures, races, ethnicities, ages, genders, sexual orientations, gender identities or expressions, physical or mental abilities, and work-life situations.

-The City is proud to be an Employer Partner with the Canadian Centre for Diversity and Inclusion which provides us with a number of benefits that support us on our diversity and inclusion journey.
+The City’s Human Resources department is dedicated to building inclusive policies, processes, and training opportunities that encourage employees to engage with one another in a positive and respectful manner.
+We are proud to be an Employer Partner with the Canadian Centre for Diversity and Inclusion, which provides resources and support to further our diversity and inclusion journey.

 Anti-Racism